audriga/nextcloud-jmap/README.md

 * Calendars over the JMAP for Calendars protocol, built on top of the [JSCalendar](https://tools.ietf.org/html/draft-ietf-calext-jscalendar-32) format

 ## 🏗 Installation
 1. ☁ Clone this app into the `apps` folder of your Nextcloud: `git clone https://github.com/audriga/jmap-nextcloud jmap` (Make sure the folder is named `jmap`).
-Then `cd jmap` and initialize its submodules via `git submodule update --init --recursive`.
 2. 👩‍💻 In the folder of the app, run the command `make` to install dependencies and build the Javascript.
 3. ✅ Enable the app through the app management of your Nextcloud
 4. 🎉 Partytime!
 Help fix [some issues](https://github.com/audriga/jmap-nextcloud/issues) and [send us some pull requests](https://github.com/audriga/jmap-nextcloud/pulls) 👍